 The governing documents for the Trust do not set forth any specific qualifications to serve as a Trustee.
 The charter of the Governance Committee also does not set forth any specific qualifications.
 The Board has determined that each of the Trustees is qualified to serve as a Trustee of the Trust, based on a review of the experience, qualifications, attributes and skills ("Qualifications") of each Director, including those listed in the chart earlier in this section.
-Among the Qualifications common to all Trustees are their ability to review critically, evaluate, question and discuss information and proposals provided to them regarding the Trust, to interact effectively with each of the other Trustees, the Adviser, Sub-Advisers, independent registered public accounting firm and the other service providers, and to exercise effective and independent business judgment in the performance of their duties as Trustees.
-Each Trustee's ability to perform his or her duties effectively has been attained through: (1) the individual's business and professional experience and accomplishments; (2) the individual's experience working with the other Trustees and organizations; and (4) the individual's educational background, professional training, and/or other experiences.
+Among the Qualifications common to all Trustees are their ability to review critically, evaluate, question and discuss information and proposals provided to them regarding the Trust, to interact effectively with each of the other Trustees, the Adviser, Sub-Adviser, independent registered public accounting firm and the other service providers, and to exercise effective and independent business judgment in the performance of their duties as Trustees.
+Each Trustee's ability to perform his or her duties effectively has been attained through: (1) the individual's business and professional experience and accomplishments; (2) the individual's experience working with the other Trustees and management; (3) the individual's prior experience serving in senior executive positions and/or on the boards of other companies and organizations; and (4) the individual's educational background, professional training, and/or other experiences.
 Generally, no one factor was decisive in determining that an individual should serve as a Trustee.
 The following is a summary of Qualifications that support the conclusion that each individual qualifies to serve as a Trustee of the Trust.
 Additional details regarding the background of each Trustee is included in the chart earlier in this section.